Interact3D: Compositional 3D Generation of Interactive Objects: Experiments

 \subsection{Quantitative Evaluation}

-We quantitatively evaluate composition results across 10 test cases based on two key aspects: the semantic fidelity, and the physical validity (see Table~\ref{tab:quantitative_results}).
-Our test set consists of the 5 cases in Figure~\ref{fig:QualitativeResults} and 5 additional cases in Figure~\ref{fig:Quantitative}.
-Due to space limitation, we show the generated guidance image $I_\mathrm{scene}$ and our compositional results of additional cases.
-All other qualitative results are provided in the Appendix.
+We quantitatively evaluate composition results across 150 test cases (including cases in Figures~\ref{fig:QualitativeResults}, 7, and 10) based on two key aspects: the semantic fidelity, and the physical validity (see Table~\ref{tab:quantitative_results}).

-\paragraph{\textbf{Compositional Semantic Fidelity.}} As PartField does not perform composition, our quantitative comparison focuses on the other three baselines.
-We utilize CLIP to measure the semantic alignment of 2D renderings of the final compositional 3D scene from pre-defined viewpoints, against both the user-given text prompt and the 2D image generated by Nano Banana Pro.
-Higher CLIP scores denote stronger semantic consistency (line 1,2 in Table~\ref{tab:quantitative_results}).
+\paragraph{\textbf{Compositional Semantic Fidelity.}} Since PartField does not support compositional generation, our quantitative comparison focuses on the remaining four baselines.
+We use CLIP~\cite{radford2021learning} to measure the semantic alignment between 2D renderings of the final compositional 3D scene, captured from predefined viewpoints, and both the user-provided text prompt and the 2D image generated by Nano Banana Pro.
+Higher CLIP scores denote stronger semantic consistency.
+To enable a more robust evaluation of OOR, we further include both human and VLM-based assessments using Qwen3, with ratings collected on a 1-to-10 scale.

 \paragraph{\textbf{Geometric Intersection Rate.}} To evaluate collision avoidance, we measure interpenetration from both surface and volumetric perspectives, where lower values indicate better physical compatibility.